NewsLocal NewsInvestigationsTeen Violence

 and last updated

-One of the seven suspects accused in the beating death of Preston Lord was back in court Wednesday as his attorneys fought to have the case sent back to a grand jury.
+GILBERT, AZ — One of the seven suspects accused in the beating death of Preston Lord was back in court Wednesday as his attorneys fought to have the case sent back to a grand jury.
 This came after a motion was filed for a new probable cause determination.
 Lord’s family, including his dad, listened in as new details were learned in the case.

-19-year-old William Owen Hines’ legal team zeroed in on the Grand Jury presentation that played out in February and March of this year.
-One of his attorneys, Rachel Golubovich, told the judge there were issues with instructions given to the Grand Jury.
+19-year-old William Owen Hines’ legal team zeroed in on the grand jury presentation that played out in February and March of this year.
+One of his attorneys, Rachel Golubovich, told the judge there were issues with instructions given to the grand jury.

 “The presentation in this case was not fair, it was not impartial, and it requires a remand in this case,” said Golubovich.